Second Toe Crossover & MTP Instability — Predislocation Syndrome Michigan

 Quick Answer

 Second Toe Crossover & MTP Instability — Predislo relates to toe deformity β€” typically caused by imbalanced muscles + footwear.
 Most patients improve in depends on severity with conservative care.
-Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Township: (810) 206-1402.

 Video by Dr. Tom Biernacki, DPM β€” Michigan Foot Doctors